Aamir-24/DjangoInternAssignment/README.md

 The Work model has two fields: link and work_type.
 The link field is a URLField that stores the link to the artist's work.
 The work_type field is a CharField with choices that allow us to specify the type of work.
 In this case, we have three choices: Youtube, Instagram, and Other.

 3.Signals are a way to trigger certain actions in response to specific events in Django.
 In this case, we want to create a new Client object whenever a new User is         registered on the site.

 We use the post_save signal to create the new Client object.
 We also use the receiver decorator to register the signal.

-4. Creating the serializers:
+4.Creating the serializers:

 Serializers are classes that convert complex data types (like Django models) into simple data types (like JSON) that can be easily transferred over the internet.
 In this case, we need three serializers: ClientSerializer, ArtistSerializer, and WorkSerializer.